jellyfin/jellyfin-mpv-shim/README.md

 ### Other Configuration Options

  - `player_name` - The name of the player that appears in the cast menu.
 Initially set from your hostname.
- - `http_port` - The TCP port to listen on for Jellyfin to control the player.
-Default: `3000`
  - `client_uuid` - The identifier for the client.
 Set to a random value on first run.
  - `audio_output` - If set to `hdmi` it disables volume adjustment.
 Default: `hdmi`
  - `allow_http` - Allow insecure Jellyfin server connections.
 Default: `true`